jesswsong/best-clt-coffee-rag/README.md

      Answer both questions with at least 2–3 sentences each. -->

 **One way the spec helped you during implementation:**
+`planning.md` gave me a clear idea of what I was building before I started building.
+I think in this age of vibe coding it's so easy to just tell Claude to develop a RAG system.
+Having `planning.md` on really ensured that I thought about what model is and what chunking strategy I was choosing before just driving straight into development.

 **One way your implementation diverged from the spec, and why:**
+The specs asked for one chunking size, yeah, Darren development because I chose a variety of different sources.
+I noticed that the the same chunking sizes are not working for all of my documents.
+Articles naturally contain longer chunks than Reddit threads, so I made the choice to create that divergence.

 ---